angular/angular-ja/aio-ja/content/guide/router-reference.en.md

 To override this behavior, bind to the `[routerLinkActiveOptions]` input binding with the `{ exact: true }` expression.
 By using `{ exact: true }`, a given `RouterLink` is only active if its URL is an exact match to the current URL.

+`RouterLinkActive` also allows you to easily apply the `aria-current` attribute to the active element, thus providing a more accessible experience for all users.
+For more information see the Accessibility Best Practices [Active links identification section](/guide/accessibility#active-links-identification).

 <a id="basics-router-state"></a>

 ## Router state